-Essential Travellers approved under Categories 4a and 4b - Specialist skills critical to maintaining key industries or businesses will be contacted by the Public Health Hotline two days after arrival, and every second day afterwards.
-You will be required to confirm you are following the requirements of Essential Travellers, such as monitoring yourself for symptoms and quarantining while seeking a test if unwell.
+Essential Travellers approved under Categories 4a and 4b (Specialist skills critical to maintaining key industries or businesses) are contacted by the Public Health Hotline two (2) days after arrival, and every second day afterwards.
+They are required to confirm they are meeting the Essential Traveller conditions, such as monitoring themselves for symptoms and quarantining while seeking a test if unwell.

 These requirements are detailed in Schedules 3 and 4 of Directions in Relation to Persons Arriving in Tasmania.